 - If you are asked to fill out an accident report, do it.
 It’s best to record all of the facts while they’re still fresh in your head.
 Ask for a copy of it.

 - Check to see if there are cameras.
 Most stores have them.
 Take photos of them.
-Your attorney can request any footage for your case.
+Your slip and fall attorney can request any footage for your case.

 - Do not speak to any insurance company representatives or representatives of the property or business involved.
 And certainly, don’t allow yourself to be recorded.
 There’s no law that says you must allow an insurance adjuster to record you.

 - Keep all medical records, receipts for expenses and the clothes and footwear you were wearing when you fell in a safe place.
 All of this is evidence for your slip and fall case.